Get to know us

 Michael Bell

-Grassland Education
+Grassland education

 Mike is a professor of Community and Environmental Sociology at UW-Madison.
 Mike’s research and teaching focuses on a wide range of topics, including issues of agroecology, community, culture, development, economy, environment, gender, participation, place, and social justice, with an eye toward both the practical and theoretical issues of how we might do a better job with all of these matters.